-Runners tend to fall squarely in two categories:
+Runners tend to fall squarely into two categories:

 - Cross training makes running more fun, by creating variety and speed.